satpalsr/sdk/docs/server.collider.md

 </td><td>

-Sets the relative position of the collider to its parent rigid body.
+Sets the position of the collider relative to its parent rigid body or the world origin.

 </td></tr>